Martynas-Ziemys/Absolute-Scale-Blender-add-on/README.md

-A modal scale operator with numerical input for scaling selction to specific dimenstions.
+A modal scale operator with numerical input for scaling selection to specific dimensions.
 Works with Transform Orientation and Trransform Pivot Point settings.
 The idea is to set a hotkey for it or to add it to Quick Favourites menu.
 It' in Mesh Transform menu in edit mode:

 ![Mesh→Transform→Absolute Scale](https://github.com/user-attachments/assets/720c412d-4094-4f12-8a05-90d9f095d3cc)